 What services does Exceptional Equestrians provide?

-We provide year-round hippotherapy, therapeutic riding, and equine-assisted learning programs for children, teens, and adults from throughout Northeast Wisconsin.
+We provide year-round Hippotherapy, Adaptive Riding, and Equine-Experiential Therapy programs for children, teens, and adults from throughout Northeast Wisconsin.
 Our programs promote physical health and development, communication, community integration, self esteem, and achievement of functional skills.
-We serve over 175 families annually with our team of experienced staff, volunteers, and therapy horses.
-Click here to learn more about our programs.
+We serve over 250 families annually with our team of experienced staff, volunteers, and therapy horses.

 Is it safe?